Phase I Checklist

 - Is time included for off-source sky measurements, if needed?

 - If many very short exposures are needed, please consider the extra time needed for each readout.
 Please remember that the multiple read mode adds extra overheads.

 - If accurate centering of the slit on the target is essential, have appropriate overheads been included to allow periodic checks of the slit centering?
 The typical flexure of the instrument is such that we recommend reacquiring the target every 2 hours.

 - It is not recommended to use the peripheral wavefront sensors P2 with FLAMINGOS-2 in most cases due to vignetting.
 Have you made sure that an OIWFS guide star is selected?

 - Have you considered that the field of view could by vignetted by the OIWFS?

 - Will your OIWFS guide star likely be accessible at all dither positions?

 - Observing conditions requested (for both queue- and classically-scheduled observations):

 - Is the expected image quality (scaled to the airmass of your target) sufficient for your program?
 What is the minimum image quality necessary for the science?
-Please check the Status and Availability webpage [FIX LINK for the most recent info about the instrumental IQ.
+Please check the Performance Monitoring webpage for the most recent info about the instrumental IQ.

 - What level of cloud cover is acceptable?
 Is photometric weather required?